-The following table sets forth the average daily room rate, average occupancy percentage and room revenue per available room ("RevPar") of the Hotel for the fiscal years ended June 30, 2012 and 2011.
+The following table sets forth the average daily room rate, average occupancy percentage and room revenue per available room ("RevPar") of the Hotel for the fiscal years ended June 30, 2013 and 2012.

-Fiscal Year ended June 30, RevPar
+Fiscal Year ended June 30.
+Average Daily Rate Average Occupancy % RevPar

+2013 \$205 90% \$184

 2012 \$191 87% \$166

-2011 \$163 86% \$140

-The operations of the Hotel experienced an increase in the higher rated business, leisure and group travel segments in the fiscal 2012 as the hospitality industry in the San Francisco market continued to show signs of recovery.
-As a result, the Hotel's average daily rate increased significantly by \$28 for the fiscal year ended June 30, 2012 compared to the fiscal year ended June 30, 2011.
-The increase in occupancy of 1% was due to continued increased demand for hotel rooms in San Francisco and the Hotel's ability to capture a greater share of those rooms within its market set.
-Due to that increased demand, the Hotel was able to reduce the amount of discounted Internet business that it was forced to take in prior years to maintain occupancy in a very competitive market and recessionary economic conditions.
-As a result, the Hotel was able to achieve a RevPar number that was \$26 higher than fiscal 2011.
+The operating results of the Hotel's rooms department remained strong as the San Francisco market continued to show signs of recovery.
+The Hotel's average daily rate average increased significantly by \$14 for the fiscal year ended June 30, 2013 compared to the fiscal year ended June 30, 2012.
+The increase in occupancy of 3% was due to continued increased demand for hotel rooms in San Francisco and the Hotel's ability to capture a greater share of those rooms within its market set.
+Due to that increased demand, the Hotel was also able to reduce the amount of discounted Internet business that it was forced to take in prior years to maintain occupancy in a very competitive market and recessionary economic conditions.
+As a result, the Hotel was able to achieve a RevPar number that was \$18 higher than fiscal 2012.
+Those results made it possible for Justice Investors to declare a limited partnership distribution in December 2012 in the total amount of \$1,200,000, of which Portsmouth received \$600,000.
+In December 2011, Justice declared a limited partnership distribution in the aggregate amount of \$1,000,000, of which Portsmouth received \$500,000.

-During the past couple of years, we have seen our management team guide our Hotel through a difficult economic period by taking bold steps to reduce expenses and implement innovative strategies in order to improve operations and enhance our competitiveness in the market.
-As a result, we were well positioned to take advantage of the gradual recovery that took place in the San Francisco market.
-We saw a significant improvement in room rates as the Hotel was able to expand its share of the higher rated business and leisure travel which increased our operating revenues and profitability.
-Those results made it possible for Justice Investors to declare its first limited partnership distribution since September 2008 as the Partnership made a total distribution in the amount of \$1,000,000 in December 2011, of which Portsmouth received \$500,000.
 The general partners of Justice will continue to monitor and review the operations and financial results of the Hotel and to set the amount of any future distributions that may be appropriate based on operating results, cash flows and other factors, including establishment of reasonable reserves for debt payments and operating contingencies.